dianyeHuang/VibNet/README.md

-# VibNet
+# VibNet: Vibration-Boosted Needle Detection in Ultrasound Images

-Implementation of VibNet: Vibration-Boosted Needle Detection in Ultrasound Images
+The code and data will be released soon!